rgrannell1/polonium/README.md

 cracked.

-A good, XKCD-approved method of making a master password is to take you favourite large dictionary - for example the Oxford English Dictionary - and choose four or more random words as your password.
+A good, XKCD-approved method of making a master password is to take you favourite large dictionary - for example the Oxford English Dictionary - and choose five or more random words as your password.

 <img src="http://imgs.xkcd.com/comics/password_strength.png" title="To anyone who understands information theory and security and is in an infuriating argument with someone who does not (possibly involving mixed case), I sincerely apologize." alt="Password Strength" width="500" />

-If the attacker knows your dictionary they will still have an infeasible search space of >10^20 possible passwords; if they do not know, the odds are even less in their favour.
+Taking the OED as an example, choosing five of its 170,000 words ges yot 86 bits of entropy.
+If the attacker does not know your choice of dictionary your security depends on the length of your password.

 #### - Iterations & Performance